 Because this testing involves deactivating plugins, that way you could potentially introduce security issues or break certain features that depend on those plugins to work.
 So be sure to do this test in a staging environment.

-If you don’t have a staging site already, you need to set up a staging site that mirrors your current website.
-You need to do everything from the configuration to the plugins that have to be identical.
-Next, you can also run your test on the staging site, identify the problem plugin, and take action on the live site.
+If you don’t have a staging site already, you need to set up one that mirrors your current website.
+You need to do everything from the configuration to the identical plugins.
+Next, you can run your test on the staging site, identify the problem plugin, and take action on the live site.

-Step 3: Make the List of the Slowest WordPress Plugins
+Step 3: Make a List of the Slowest WordPress Plugins

 So, before you go into details of the plugins on your WordPress install, we suggest you quickly review the list of the slowest WordPress plugins.

-If or when your WordPress site currently uses any of these, you may have found the guilty party.
+You may have found the guilty party if or when your WordPress site currently uses any of these.
 However, that is a long shot.
-Because that’s not always going to be the case as there could be others affecting performance or a plugin conflict mucking things up.
+That’s not always going to be the case, as others could be affecting performance or a plugin conflict messing things up.
 So, before you pull the trigger and delete the culprit plugin entirely, you need to test it out.
+Moreover, there are other reasons behind of slow WordPress sites.

 Step 4: Deactivate All Your Plugins